finnito/Science/content/11sci/as90930/markdown/assessment-tips.md

 - \usepackage{textcomp}
 ---

-There are five topics in Science 102
+There are five topics in Pūtaiao 102

 1. Genetics (ext.) – finished in Term 1
 2. Microbes (int.) – finished yesterday